Non-Reassuring Heart Tones

 To recognize changes in oxygenation, the baby's heart rate will be monitored, probably with an electronic fetal monitor (EFM) during labor for indications of fetal distress.

-Why is a fetal distress a challenge?
+Why is Non-Reassuring Heart Tones a challenge?

 Aside from the obvious concern that the baby is not handling labor well, the theory of fetal distress causes a cascade of challenges for the mother who desires to have a natural birth, even if she does not experience fetal distress during her labor.